 At the hostel reception, they gave me information about the breakfast and where the showers and toilets were.
 The main doors are locked at 11 pm.
 You can either have a code to get in or use the outdoor toilets and showers.

 Both the outside toilet and shower rooms have automatic lighting, great to see that the YHA is conscious about saving electricity.

 Since it was already dark, the path was lit so I could easily find my way to the camping pod.

 Read next: Best places to hike in the UK

 After initially planning to stay in a private room, my poor organisation meant they had booked up by the time I went online, which resulted in booking the camping pods!
 Maybe a bad decision for November but I decided to go for it.
 However, the camping pods at YHA Borrowdale were a great surprise.

-Ironically, it was actually too hot with the heater on, it’s such a small space that you can keep it on low and the camping pod heats up well.
+Ironically, it was actually too hot with the heater on, it’s such a small space that you can keep it on low and the camping pod is toasty and warm.